Student Study Grant

 Information available by clicking here.

 JERB MILLER SCHOLARSHIP PROGRAM: Westminster College alumni who are educators have the opportunity to nominate a deserving student for 100 Jerb Miller Scholarships.
-Future Jerb Miller Scholarships are four-year $74,000 renewable awards for Academic Year 2016-2017 ($18,500 per year).
+Jerb Miller scholarships are four-year renewable awards valued at $76,000 (up to $19,000 per academic year) for first-year students enrolling in the Fall 2019 semester.
 The scholarships are created in honor of Dr. Jerb Miller, a beloved professor of education at Westminster from 1968 until his death in 1992.
 Find more information and a nomination form here.